 In the first instance, we would like to know of any places where you have suspected Swifts to be nesting.
-Please use the form below to provide information about the location and numbers of birds you have seen over recent years (the last five years or so).
+Please click the button below to provide information about the location and numbers of birds you have seen this year or over recent years (the last five years or so).

 Find out more about what you can do to help Swifts by visiting the Action for Swifts blog.